jestrada07/noteshw/README.md

 An Class that implements an interface, must implement all of its methods or it must declare itself abstract.
 Abstract Methods: methods in an interface must be abstract(explicit declaration needed) or default.
+Risky Behavior - Chapter 11: A method can throw an exception when something goes wrong at runtime.An exception is always an object of type exception.
+The compiler does not enforce handling of exceptions that are of type RuntimeException.
+They do not need to be declared or wrapped in a try/catch block.
+To throw an exception in a method, the "throw" keyword is used, followed by a new exception object.